A colonoscopy looks at the whole of the inside of the large bowel.

 Why you might have this test

-There are a number of reasons why you may need a colonoscopy.
-These include:
+Some of the reasons why you may need a colonoscopy are:

 - to help find the cause of bowel symptoms